 Fifteen weeks into her pregnancy, Beth Boyette heard the doctor’s words in disbelief: A diagnosis of twin-twin transfusion syndrome / TTTS meant her twin girls would likely die within the next five days.
 But the doctor offered an ounce of hope to Beth and her husband Mark, who live in a Cleveland suburb.
-“We’ll check with Cincinnati,” he said, and made a call to the Fetal Care Center of Cincinnati.
+“We’ll check with Cincinnati,” he said, and made a call to the Cincinnati Fetal Center.

 Twin-twin transfusion syndrome occurs in about 10 percent of pregnancies that are monochorionic, which means that the twins share a placenta.
 The placenta’s blood vessels connect the blood supply of the twins so blood flows unevenly between the two fetuses.
 That means that one twin − called the donor − receives too little blood and the other − called the recipient − receives too much.